So what do you pack when you are leaving with no plans to return?

 - Hiking shoes – North Face waterproof ones.
 Heavier than we’d like but necessary for long treks.

-- Sports sandles (waterproof) – so useful for watersports, river crossings, rocky beach walks etc.
+- Sports sandals (waterproof) – so useful for water sports, river crossings, rocky beach walks etc.

 - Thin Fleece

 - Icebreaker bodyfit baselayer top – made with Merino wool these keep you warm and never smell.

 - Montane Featherlite Smock – tiny waterproof jacket

 - 2 x socks (coolmax) – wish we had quick dry ones

 - Extra warm clothes- the Andes are cold so we had to pick up an extra thick fleece, thick socks, hat, gloves and scarf, and an extra long sleeve top for Erin.
 We will get rid of what we still have of these once we hit the Caribbean coast.

 - North Face trousers – light weight, quickdrying, zipped pockets.